cdktf/cdktf-provider-cloudflare/docs/zeroTrustAccessIdentityProvider.python.md

 - *Type:* typing.List[str]

+A list of SAML attribute names that will be added to your signed JWT token and can be used in SAML policy rules.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/zero_trust_access_identity_provider#attributes ZeroTrustAccessIdentityProvider#attributes}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/zero_trust_access_identity_provider#attributes ZeroTrustAccessIdentityProvider#attributes}

 ---